Hot Tub Filter Cleaning: How Often and How to Do It Right

 Step-by-step: monthly deep soak

-The deep soak is the step most guides underexplain, and it is the step that actually restores filter efficiency.
+The deep soak is the step most guides underexplain, and it’s the step that actually restores filter efficiency.
 A garden hose rinse removes loose debris but leaves body oils embedded in the pleats.
 Those oils become a breeding ground for bacteria and clog filtration pores over time.

 After completing the deep soak, we recommend shocking your hot tub after a deep clean.
 Reinstalling a clean filter stirs up the water and is a good time to refresh the sanitizer level.